 Step #5.
 Detox:

 So hopefully at this point, you’ve done your preparations, you’ve tapered your meds and hopefully started taking the Withdrawal Ease.
 You’re ready.
 Now is the time to refer to your daily schedule or perhaps the outline of the schedule that I have written in the Guide.
 You’ve done everything right up until this point and now is the moment of truth.
 At this point, hopefully all responsibilities are either not applicable or delayed for a few days so that you can concentrate on yourself.
-If not, well then you’ll just need to make the best of it, which is the case for most people.
+If not, well then you’ll just need to make the best of it, which is the case for many people.

 Even though you may have your own daily schedule or perhaps are referring to the Guide, there are some main FAQ’s and strategies that I want to emphasize about the detox period.
 Perhaps you may not have bought the product or are trying something different so I want this to be helpful.
-Two of the worst aspects of opiate withdrawal are fear and not knowing so hopefully this will be helpful:
+Two of the worst aspects of opiate withdrawal are fear and not knowing so hopefully this will be useful:

 5 Most Common Opiate Detox FAQ’s From withdrawal-ease.com (Caution: some drugs have longer half-lives than others so withdrawal periods will vary.
 The figures below are for the usual offenders like Vicodin/Hydrocodone, Percocet etc.):